The best tips for driving at night

 Clean your windows.
 Keep the windows of your car clean to avoid glare and condensation.
 In winter months, always completely brush all snow and scrape all the ice off all the windows of your car.
 Further, ensure that your windshield wiper fluid is full to aid in removing ice from your windshield as you are driving.

 Watch out for two and four-legged pedestrians.
 If you are driving in populated areas, especially in residential neighborhoods or when driving by bars, pubs, restaurants and movie theaters, always drive slowly and look for pedestrians.
 If you are in a more rural area, scan the sides of the road for animals that may be attempting to cross the street.
+Deer in particular are dangerous as they are the top animal-related insurance claim in the US.
+It is important to stay alert and do everything possible to avoid hitting a deer while out on the roaed.
 No matter where you drive, be on the lookout for people riding bicycles or motorcycles and be sure to exercise caution when going around blind corners or over blind hills.

 Take breaks.
 If you have been driving a long distance or have been particularly busy and start to feel tired, listen to your body and take a break to avoid falling asleep or becoming distracted while driving.
 If you are unable to go home or stay at a friend’s, find a hotel and get some sleep.
 Falling asleep while driving is incredibly dangerous, but preventable if the driver is responsible and takes breaks as needed.